 Another important factor is the firm's "assessment of divisional managers' abilities" to deliver expected results.
 Seventy-nine percent of CFOs find this argument very or highly important.
 This finding is interesting.
-Although there is anecdotal evidence that headquarters' opinion of divisional managers' ability (to successfully implement an approved project or to cautiously compile proposals) is crucial in the investment process (Ross, 1986; Bower, 2005),18 relatively little is known about its role in the budgeting process.19 Additionally, Hoang and Ruckes (2015) suggest that top management holds a private assessment of its divisional managers' level of ability to successfully implement new projects.
+Although there is anecdotal evidence that headquarters' opinion of divisional managers' ability (to successfully implement an approved project or to cautiously compile proposals) is crucial in the investment process (Ross, 1986; Bower, 2005), 23 relatively little is known about its role in the budgeting process.24 Additionally, Hoang and Ruckes (2015) suggest that top management holds a private assessment of its divisional managers' level of ability to successfully implement new projects.
 We further find that in diversified firms with unrelated divisions, the proportion of CFOs perceiving such assessments as very or highly important is significantly higher than in firms with related divisions (88.0% vs. 72.3%).
+Therefore, headquarters appears to rely strongly on additional human-capital-related signals if lines of business are relatively diverse and therefore informational asymmetries between divisions and the corporate center can be high.
+Finally, the assessment of divisional managers' abilities is relatively more important if within-firm agency problems are perceived to be large (86.4% vs. 74.2%; see also Internet Appendix E.7, column 1).
+Hence, analogous to the conditional use of its strategic information (see previous paragraph), headquarters puts more weight on its own high-level judgment the more severe agency problems are.

-18 Bower (2005, p.
+23 Bower (2005, p.
 31) writes, "It is the track record of the general manager in the middle who signs the proposal that determines the way the projections and calculations it contains are regarded.
 In fact, when they pick up a proposal, top managers usually look first for the name on the signature line before reading anything else. [...]."
 Bower (2005, p.
 31-32) further notes that "particularly in multi-business or high-technology companies, [...] top management may have little basis [...] of the detailed foundations of the proposal. [...]
 Top corporate officers behave like bankers who provide funds based on the reliability of the borrowers."
 See also Carter (1971, p.
 426).

-19 The role of divisional managers' characteristics in the budgeting process was studied only recently.
+24 The role of divisional managers' characteristics in the budgeting process was studied only recently.
 Duchin and Sosyura (2013) and Gaspar and Massa (2011) examine the effect of divisional managers' (social) connections to the CEO on capital allocations.
 See also Glaser, Lopez-De-Silanes, and Sautner (2013) who show that the political power of divisional managers influences the distribution of cash windfalls across divisions.
+In a recent paper, Benz et al. (2023) directly test the relationship between division managers' abilities and internal capital allocation using hand-collected data of divisional managers at S&P 1,500 firms.